Hamhung: History

 The project ended two years earlier than scheduled and with a low profile because of the Sino-Soviet conflict and the opposing positions that North Korea and East Germany took on that issue.

 From 1960 to 1967, Hamhŭng was administered separately from South Hamgyŏng as a Directly Governed City (Chikhalsi).
 Before 1960 and since 1967, the city has been part of South Hamgyŏng Province.

 In 1995, Hamhŭng witnessed, thus far, one of the only documented challenges to the North Korean government when famine-ravaged soldiers began a march toward Pyongyang.
-The revolt was quelled and the unit of soldiers was disbanded.
+The revolt was quelled, and the unit of soldiers was disbanded.

 The North Korean famine of the 1990s appears to have had a disproportionate effect on the people of Hamhung.
 Andrew Natsios, a former aid worker, USAID administrator, and author of The Great North Korean Famine, described Hamhung as "the city most devastated by [the] famine."
 Contemporary published reports from The Washington Post and Reuters describe numerous fresh graves on the surrounding hillsides and report that many of Hamhung's children were stunted by malnutrition.
 One survivor claimed that more than 10% of the city's population died, with another 10% fleeing the city in search of food.
 Despite previously being closed to foreigners, foreign nationals can now travel to Hamhung through the few approved North Korean tour operators.

 There is speculation that Hamhung, with its high proportion of chemists and the site of a chemical-industrial complex built by the Japanese during World War II, might be the center for North Korea's methamphetamine production.

 Economy

 Hamhung is much more economically diverse than most cities in North Korea, as Hamhung has many unique industries.
 Hamhung's rural areas are used for farm land and food distribution through the community.
 These lands mainly consist of paddies, but other crops are grown in small portion as well.
 Hamhŭng is an important chemical industry center in the DPRK.
 It is an industrial city which serves as a major port for North Korean foreign trade.
 Production includes textiles (particularly vinalon), metalware, machinery, refined oil and processed food.
 2·8 vinalon union enterprise is located here.

-While prior to liberation of Korea Hamhung had an extremely backwards economy due to the destructive actions of the Japanese, the city was rapidly developed afterwards, with new industrial districts being built and being broken free of colonial acquisitions of material.
-Much of the heavy industrial equipment used in other cities are built in Hamhung, and its production contributes to the monumental construction of buildings under projects launched by the Workers' Party.